jiyapalrecha35/Google.github.io/README.md

 ### 12. Dependency Resolution in Software Development

 **Use Case:**
 Topological Sort algorithms play a crucial role in resolving dependencies between software modules and libraries within Google's software development processes.
-By determining the correct order of compilation or deployment based on inter-module dependencies, these algorithms facilitate smooth integration, version management, and release engineering, ensuring robust and reliable software products.
+Helps determine the correct order of compilation or deployment based on inter-module dependencies.

 **Challenges:** Efficient dependency resolution.